 Reception at the Coral Springs Museum of Art on Tuesday, Jan 16th Reception at 6:30 p.m. for R&R Studios (Peace & Love).

-The actual Exhibit to be dedicated on T.B.A at Sportsplex on the vacant parcel along Sample Road (just north of the ice rink and east of Sawgrass Middle School).
+The actual Exhibit to be dedicated in February and runs through June 1st. at Sportsplex on the vacant parcel along Sample Road (just north of the ice rink and east of Sawgrass Middle School).

 November 8 – 10, 2019

 Join Artist Kate Gilmore for the third installation in the Public Art Challenge Power of Art project, The Yellow Walk, an interactive performance installation that will take place at Coral Springs’ Art Walk (NW 31st Court).
 Walking shifts are scheduled for the following dates and times:

 Residents of the Cities of Coral Springs and Parkland are invited to apply to participate in Big Picture: Resilience photojournalism workshops.
 The workshops are being led by award-winning photo journalist Carl Juste along with C.W.
 Griffith and André Chung.
 Workshop will take place in 4 two-hour sessions during the summer of 2019 (June 28, June 29, July20 and August 17); participants must commit to attending all 4 sessions.
 Applications are due by May 28, 2019 Click for more information.

 6:30 p.m.
 Public Presentation & Reception at Coral Springs Museum of Art.
 David Best will make a presentation about his work and experiences, to be followed by a reception.
 This event will be open to the public.
 2855 Coral Springs Drive.